MasonScarbro/LeetCode-Problems/README.md

 # LeetCode-Problems-Ive-Done
 Leet code is a website used to prepare for interviews in coding.
-However it can be used to better understand the language your using and to increase expierence.
+It is also used for fun to solve coding problems.
 BOTH JAVA AND C++ are used (not just C++)